Obesity & Weight Loss - Symptoms, Causes & Treatment

 GPs will sometimes prescribe orlistat for people living with obesity who have struggled to lose weight through diet and exercise alone.

-Orlistat works by blocking chemicals in your gut that digest fat, meaning a third of the fat you eat won’t be absorbed by your body.
-The undigested fat will pass through your body naturally, so it’s important to stick to a low-fat diet while taking this medicine to avoid unwanted side effects.
+Orlistat works by blocking chemicals in your gut that digest fat.
+This means a third of the fat you eat won't be absorbed by your body.
+The undigested fat will pass through your body naturally.
+So it’s important to stick to a low-fat diet while taking this medicine to avoid unwanted side effects.

 Other prescription-strength weight loss medications are available, however these aren’t usually available through your GP.
 Semaglutide (Wegovy) a type of weight loss injection which works by reducing your appetite, and while this isn’t available on the NHS yet it can be prescribed by a private healthcare team.
 If you prefer tablets, a combination of naltrexone and bupropion (Mysimba) has a similar effect.

 If all other methods have failed, the NHS will sometimes offer weight loss surgery, sometimes referred to as bariatric or metabolic surgery, for people who are very obese.
 It is available to those who: